Dashboards

 By default, the Forward Scorecard is included with the scorecard and KPIs dashboard.
 The Forward Scorecard is a predefined scorecard, managed by Forward Networks, that cannot be modified but can be deleted.

-Scorecard detail page
+Scorecard details page

-To explore further, selecting See Details for a specific KPI category will provide you with a list of its associated verification checks.
+To explore further, selecting View Details for a specific KPI category will provide you with a list of its associated verification checks.
 For each verification, you'll find essential information, including weight, raw score, goal value, and current score.

 Adding a scorecard